yaseryacoob/GAN-Scanner/README.md

 ## Open-World ROC
 ROC is an important tool for reflecting the overall classifier performance.
 We provide two experiments that evaluate the classifier on authentic/StyleGAN3 data.
 The first authentic image dataset is UMD-Blend and the second is FFHQ-Extension.
-The UMD-Blend is a more diverse dataset, while the FFHQ-Extension shares the image distribution that inspired Nvidia's StyleGAN frameworks.
+The UMD-Blend is a more diverse dataset, while the FFHQ-Extension shares the image distribution that inspired Nvidia's StyleGANs (i.e., 1, 2 and 3) frameworks.
-In each case we compare the performance with respect to 4 StyleGAN3 datasets, namely config-r, config-t, and rescaled and comppressed versions of these configurations.
-The c was genrously provided by Nvidia, and the characterstics of these datasets are not known to us.
-Consequently, this experiment is open-world all around on real and generated face images.
+In each case we compare the performance with respect to 4 StyleGAN3 datasets, namely config-r, config-t, and rescaled and compressed versions of these configurations.
+These configurations were  generously provided by Nvidia, and the characterstics of these datasets are not known to us.
+Consequently, this experiment is  a good proxy for an open-world all around on real and generated face images.

 The performance has been stable and consistent across these experiments.